Melodie's Story

 A few short years later I embarked on a ten year journey of full time studio work.
 I took my raku on the road, winning awards and being invited to exhibit at some of the best art shows in the country, including the Philadelphia Museum of Art Craft Show.
 I worked with west elm on a collaborative line of pottery, the first numbered, limited edition collection produced by the brand.
 What an exciting and wonderful opportunity that was!

-While I currently work full time as an Office and Culture Director, I spend most every spare moment in my Nashville home studio.
-I continue to exhibit and sell my ceramic work in shows, galleries, and boutiques.
-I teach pottery classes and private lessons, and am grateful to God for every opportunity I am given to share the joy of clay with others.
+I currently work full time teaching and making pottery in my Nashville home studio.
+I continue to exhibit and sell my ceramic work in shows, galleries, and boutiques, and am grateful to God for every opportunity I am given to share the joy of clay with others.

 The Work